vstelmakh/url-highlight/README.md

 composer require vstelmakh/url-highlight
 ```

 On PHP below 8.4, use version `^3.2`.
-It supports PHP 7.1 - 8.x and has a different API, see the
+It supports PHP 7.1 - 8.x but has a different API, see the
 [3.x readme](https://github.com/vstelmakh/url-highlight/blob/v3.2.0/README.md).

 ## Usage